 Jobs range from entry-level positions to specialist support

 The people you are helping to support may only need a little help with only a few aspects of their life, or they may need more extensive support.

 There are different types of jobs that can assist people with disability in day-to-day life, with accessing supports, getting around and being part of the community, or with medical needs.

 Why a career in disability support?

-Working in disability services means you get to make a difference in a person's life, supporting them to live as independent as possible.
-If you have a caring nature and are looking for a hands-on job, enjoy working with people, where no day will be the same then a job in disability services may be for you.
+Working in disability services means you get to make a difference in a person's life, supporting them to live as independently as possible.
+If you have a caring nature, enjoy working with people and are looking for a hands-on job where no day will be the same, then a job in disability services may be for you.

 The many different roles ranging from entry level positions to specialist supports will require different levels of education and training.
 Depending on your goals and aspirations you may end up working as a disability support worker, develop more clinical skills to work as an enrolled or registered nurse or prefer to focus on getting people with disability the support they need in a support coordination role.